 After conducting the statistical analysis process and applying the psychometric properties of validity and reliability, the psychological stress scale now consists of (30) items.
-A five-point scale for responses was placed in front of each item: "Always Applies to", "Often Applies to", "Applies to", "Applies to", "Applies to "Sometimes it applies to me, rarely - never applies to me.
-The total score for the scale is calculated by adding the scores the respondent receives for each alternative chosen and for each paragraph of the scale.
+A five-point scale for responses was placed in front of each item: "Always Applies to", "Often Applies to", "Applies to", "Applies to", "Sometimes it applies to me," "Rarely - never applies to me."
+The total score for the scale is calculated by adding the scores the respondent receives for each alternative chosen and for each paragraph.
 Thus, the scale becomes ready for final application.